 Sue is Director of Marketing Technology for Nestle Purina PetCare and holds a B.S. in Aerospace Engineering and an M.B.A., both from the University of Michigan.
 Her passions include continual learning, almost any kind of craft, sleeping, and playing handbells!
 She has been ringing handbells since 1985 when a college friend drafted her into helping out in her church choir, and hasn’t stopped since.
 When not working or traveling for work, she stays busy by over-extending herself as a team manager and fundraising coordinator for her daughters’ teams.
 During her spare time (Ha!), she is working to learn more about different wines, reading bass clef music, and techniques to inspire self-esteem and leadership in young people.
 She has two fantastic teenage daughters, Sydney and Jordyn, (and four dogs!) who bring joy to her every day!

-Steve has been playing in and directing bell choirs since 1988 when he was invited to play by his now wife, Christy.
-Now they, with Emma (16) and Erin (12) are 25% of the handbell choir at St. Andrew UMC in Florissant.
+Steve has been playing in and directing bell choirs since 1988 when he was invited to play by his wife, Christy.
+Now they, with daughters Emma and Erin are 25% of the handbell choir at St. Andrew UMC in Florissant.
 Steve is a software engineer with Hunter Engineering with degrees in physics from the University of Texas at Austin, and Washington University.
 A former clarinet player, Steve now moves between bass, drums, and even ukulele in the St. Andrew praise band, performing to crowds as few as two people up to hundreds.
 In marching band, Steve once performed a halftime show with his underwear facing the visiting team after the seat of his pants ripped out.
 Fortunately, this has never happened while playing bells…yet.

 Though she has not had formal music training, Diana has been around music most of her life.
 She started singing in the choir at age five and ringing handbells at age ten.
 She shares her Glendale home with her husband of 30+ years, Chuck, daughter Gabrielle and grandchildren, Jesse and Jane.